Apropheci/Haskell-Track/Chapter 1 - Haskell Basics/1.3-Type Basics/TypeBasics.md

 'H' :: Char
 ```

-So, literal character values have type `Char` (short for "character").
+So literal character values have type `Char` (short for "character").
 Now, single quotation marks only work for individual characters, so if we need to enter longer text – that is, a string of characters – we use double quotation marks instead:

 ```Haskell
 Prelude> :t "Hello World"